jeonghoon-lge/design-tokens_enovaui/packages/core-tokens/README.md

 1. Import the desired token values from this repository.
 2. Apply the imported tokens to your components and styles.

-Feel free to explore the different token categories and values available in this repository.
-If you have any questions or suggestions, we encourage you to open an issue or submit a pull request.

 ## Copyright and License Information